pablomarx/Leibniz/README.md

 ### Status

-Currently able to boot into diagnostics mode.
+Currently able to boot into diagnostics mode on all RUNT devices.
 LCD and tablet work, so one can navigate through diagnostics menus.

+The Notepad v1.0b1 ROM is able to boot into NewtonOS, however the tablet is not working inside NewtonOS.

 Known to work with the following ROM images: